Visual Analysis of Discrimination in Machine Learning: Laboratory Study

 A within-subject design was employed for the user study.
 We designed four tasks to assess participants' ability to conduct discrimination analysis (\textbf{G1}-\textbf{G5}), as shown in~\autoref{tab:user_tasks}.
 Each task contains 2-4 different questions in the same format.
 We trained models and mined discriminatory itemsets for two datasets: an adult income dataset~\cite{uci2019} with a small number of discriminatory itemsets and a student performance dataset~\cite{amrieh2016academicDataset} with a large number of discriminatory itemsets. \qianwen{ For the user study baseline, we first considered existing fairness visualization tools, such as FairVis~\cite{cabrera2019fairvis}, FairSight~\cite{ahn2019fairsight}, FairLearn~\cite{fairlearn}, and TensorFlow Fairness Indicator~\cite{fairnessID}.
 However, it is unfair to compare these tools with DiscriLens since they focus on different aspects and have different design goals, as discussed in~\autoref{subsec:discrimination_vis}. } On the contrary, we compare DiscriLens with other visualizations that can illustrate set intersections based on the survey results in~\cite{setviz}.
 The result is shown in \autoref{tab:set_compare}.
 DiscriLens, as a combination of Euler-based and Matrix-based set visualization, supports a more detailed analysis of discrimination.
 Since no existing set visualization can meet all the requirements of discrimination analysis, we used Euler diagram + table (with search, sort, and filter functions) as the baseline method (\autoref{fig:baseline}).

-For each participant, two datasets were randomly associated with the two conditions (DiscriLens and baseline) and were presented in a counter-balanced order. \qianwen{ Before the formal study, each participant received a 20-minutes tutorial, when they learned the tool, completed trial tasks, and freely asked questions. } In each condition, participants completed the four tasks. \qianwen{Participants are randomly ordered in this user study.} Finally, each participant completed a post-study questionnaire and received a short informal interview.
+For each participant, two datasets were randomly associated with the two conditions (DiscriLens and baseline) and were presented in a counter-balanced order. \qianwen{ Before the formal study, each participant received a 20-minutes tutorial to learn the tool, complete the trial tasks, and freely ask questions. } In each condition, participants completed the four tasks. \qianwen{Participants are randomly ordered in this user study.} Finally, each participant completed a post-study questionnaire and received a short informal interview.

 We set a threshold at 0.05 for p value and hypothesized that, compared with the baseline, \textbf{H1}) DiscriLens is harder to understand; \textbf{H2}) DiscriLens doesn't decrease the accuracy of tasks; \textbf{H3}) DiscriLens decreases the completion time of tasks.